 Black holes are some of the strangest and most fascinating objects found in outer space.
 They are objects of extreme density, with such strong gravitational attraction that even light cannot escape from their grasp if it comes near enough.
 The presence of these objects affects their environment in extreme ways, warping spacetime and super-heating any surrounding material.

-Chair of the EHT Science Council Heino Falcke of Radboud University, the Netherlands said, “If immersed in a bright region, like a disc of glowing gas, we expect a black hole to create a dark region similar to a shadow — something predicted by Einstein’s general relativity that we’ve never seen before.
-This shadow, caused by the gravitational bending and capture of light by the event horizon, reveals a lot about the nature of these fascinating objects and allowed us to measure the enormous mass of M87’s black hole.”
+Chair of the EHT Science Council Heino Falcke of Radboud University, the Netherlands, said, “If immersed in a bright region, like a disc of glowing gas, we expect a black hole to create a dark region similar to a shadow — something predicted by Einstein’s general relativity that we’ve never seen before.
+This shadow, caused by the gravitational bending and capture of light by the event horizon, revealed a lot about the nature of these fascinating objects and allowed us to measure the enormous mass of M87’s black hole.”

 “Multiple calibrations and imaging methods have revealed a ring-like structure with a dark central region — the black hole’s shadow — that persisted over multiple independent EHT observations.”